 COVID-related refund policies that will apply to Spring 2021

 - For students who choose to leave campus after the beginning of the semester (already having moved in and begun a meal plan) and continue their studies remotely, normal College refund policies will apply.
 Financial aid and bills will be pro-rated based on individual calculations.
-Although spring bills are due Jan.
-1, the College will not assess late fees for the spring term for unpaid bills due to changes in student plans to study in residence vs. remote.
+Students must move out of their residence hall completely if going home and switching to remote learning in order to be re-packaged and billed for a new amount based on commuter status.

 - In the event a COVID-19 surge causes the College to require all students to vacate campus: